department-of-veterans-affairs/va.gov-cms/READMES/facilities-lovell.md

 The frontend approach to the menu involves the following:

 1. Grab lovell_federal_health_care menu (includes field_menu_section)
-2. Deep copy to make TRICARE menu.
+2. Deep copy twice to make VA and TRICARE menus.
+3. Delete original menu.

-3. Lovell VA menu process (original menu)
+4. Lovell VA menu process (original menu)
    - Lovell VA items come in with right path.
 No processing needed.
    - Remove TRICARE items.
    - Alter all field_menu_section = both to set Lovell VA path.

-4. TRICARE menu process (the copy)
+5. TRICARE menu process (the copy)
    - TRICARE items come in with right path.
 No processing needed.
    - Remove VA items.
    - Alter all field_menu_section = both to set TRICARE path.

+## Breadcrumbs
+TBD

 ## Facilities
 Some Lovell facilities exist only in VA and some exist only in TRICARE.
 Only VA facility statuses and health services are pushed to the Facility API when they are changed.
 TRICARE facility data is not pushed, because those facilities do not exist in the Facility API.
 They were hand created and have no connection to the Facility API.
 Editing of data that normally comes from VAST will currently have to be performed by an admin, as the fields are locked down for everyone else.